tc39/proposal-pattern-matching/README.md

 bindings.)
 If any of these matches fail, the entire array pattern fails to match.

-If the array pattern ends in a rest pattern, the remainder of the iterator is pulled into an Array, and bound to the identifier from the array rest pattern, just like in array destructuring.
+If the array pattern ends in a binding rest pattern, the remainder of the iterator is pulled into an Array, and bound to the identifier from the binding rest pattern, just like in array destructuring.

-If the array pattern does _not_ end in a rest pattern, the iterator must match the array pattern’s length: one final item is pulled from the iterator, and if it succeeds (rather than closing the iterator), the array pattern fails to match.
+If the array pattern does _not_ end in a rest pattern (binding or otherwise), the iterator must match the array pattern’s length: one final item is pulled from the iterator, and if it succeeds (rather than closing the iterator), the array pattern fails to match.

-The array pattern introduces all the bindings introduced by its nested patterns, plus the binding introduced by its rest pattern, if present.
+The array pattern introduces all the bindings introduced by its nested patterns, plus the binding introduced by its binding rest pattern, if present.

 #### Array Pattern Caching